CLI Configuration

 jf rt ping --server-id=dev-serverCI/CD Configuration

-In CI/CD pipelines, use non-interactive mode:
+In continuous integration and continuous delivery (CI/CD) pipelines, use non-interactive mode:

 - Set